 10. Resident Evil 6

-Easily the worse game we are including; generic and by the numbers, poor gameplay, terrible story, and soulless.
-I honestly don’t think this could have had more plot holes if they tried.
+Easily the worse game we are including; generic, by the numbers, at parts poor gameplay, terrible story, and soulless.
+I honestly don’t think this entry could have had more plot holes if they tried.

 9. Resident Evil 5